What is a customer service chatbot (and why do you need one)?

 Chatbots can be programmed to provide this simple information that keeps your customers informed and satisfied.

 Chatbots collect valuable information from interactions with your customers, and when this is paired with a contact center solution that can present this information to your agents, it gives your business the ability to provide contextual customer service.

 Several benefits are tied to this – from faster resolution and improved agent productivity, to higher agent job satisfaction and increased revenue from cross and upsell opportunities that come from having a full contextual view.

-The difference between rule-based and intent-based chatbots is in how customers interact with them.
+The main difference between rule-based and intent-based chatbots is in how customers interact with them.

-A rule-based, keyword chatbot provides a list of options that a user can choose from to progress their enquiry, while intent-based, AI chatbots create a conversational interaction with users by interpreting user intents – as their respective names suggest.
+A rule-based, keyword chatbot provides a list of options that a user can choose from to progress their enquiry.
+Intent-based AI chatbots, on the other hand, create a conversational interaction with users by interpreting user intents and sentiment.

 Users are presented with a list of options the rule-based keyword chatbots are programmed to assist with, after which they choose the right option for them by entering the corresponding keyword.

 Rule-based, keyword chatbots aren’t limited to only providing information, but can help customers to find and send precisely what customers are looking for.

 AI chatbots for customer service

 Customers can have perfectly natural conversations with an intent-based AI chatbot.
 The artificial intelligence that powers this experience recognizes customer intent and provides customer service in a way that seamlessly mimics the experience of conversing with a human agent.